History of Sunshine Coast Football: 1949 Attempts to Re-Commence Association Football

 In August 1949 Mr JC Watson of Nambour put a notice in the Nambour Chronicle and North Coast Advertiser seeking interest in starting up Association Football (Soccer) in the district.

 1968 revival

 In early-1968 the Caloundra rugby league team was training in preparation for entry into North Coast Rugby League (NCRL) competitions.
 However, when their 2 delegates, Bob Hartley and Bruce Brinkley, arrived back from a special meeting of the NCRL in Nambour they had bad news; the NCRL would not accept Caloundra into its competitions.

 They decided to play soccer, Caloundra Soccer Club was formed and organised football was revived on the North Coast after a more than 30-year hiatus.

-Hartley and Brinkley managed to form a team in the Woombye area, and within a few weeks the first game played between Woombye and Caloundra, although it is unclear where this game was played.
+Hartley and Brinkley managed to form a team in the Woombye area, and within a few weeks the first game was played between Woombye and Caloundra, although it is unclear where this game was played.
 These games continued every Sunday, alternating between Henzell Park (Caloundra) and the Woombye Sportsground.

 The North Coast Soccer Association was formed soon afterwards, comprising: